ajhenry/chronle-reddit/README.md

 ## Flow of the app

-`main.tsx` is the main entry point of the application, it will have a launch button that actually launches an application and the config files for setting up up built in services and and buttons.
-I think endpoints are declared here.
+`main.tsx` is the main entry point of the application, it will have a launch button that actually launches the webview (stuff in `game/`).

-In our case we are using web views so we basically have a totally different application which then outputs to an `index.html` file which is rendered in the web view.\
+In our case we are using webviews so we basically have a totally different application which then outputs to an `index.html` file which is rendered in the webview.

-`Preview.tsx`: It is the loading state till game launches\
+- `Preview.tsx`: It is the loading state till game launches
-`core/` : Contains api functions\
+- `core/` : Contains api functions
-`utils/`: Has functions to call APIs and other utilities\
+- `utils/`: Has functions to call APIs and other utilities
-`constants.ts`: It is the env file for devvit\
+- `constants.ts`: It is the env file for devvit
-`assets/`: Public folder for static assets
+- `assets/`: Public folder for static assets

 ### Inside Actual Game

-entry point is `main.tsx`, which renders App like vite does, INIT_RESPONSE is called from within an useEffect to fetch the postID(this is done so existing post can be fetched)\
+Entry point is `main.tsx`, which renders App like Vite does, INIT_RESPONSE is called from within an useEffect to send a ready message to the Devvit app.

-`HomePage.tsx` is the page that loads in after launch btn is clicked this is default value for usePage hook/context which is used for in app routing
+- `HomePage.tsx` shows an example of routing and navigation with the `useSetPage` hook.
-`PokemonPage.tsx` is the game page that shows the input and sends API req to Devvit server\
+- `PokemonPage.tsx` shows an example of how to send network requests over postMessage.
-Hooks are made and are useful one is for routing other one just sends messages to devvit server and responds back `/components` for reusable components
+- `/components` for reusable components